Racine hospital shooting; deputy attacked by man who was being guarded

 Cole was in custody in connection to an arson that occurred Saturday, Feb.
 18 near 9th Street and Park Avenue in Racine.

-Upon arrival at the fire scene on Saturday, deputies observed a large amount of smoke coming out of the duplex.
-The four upstairs residents, including a two-year-old child, had exited the building and were inside a running vehicle.
+Upon arrival at the fire scene on Saturday, deputies observed a large amount of smoke coming out of a duplex.
+The four upstairs residents, including a 2-year-old child, were inside a running vehicle.
 The child received medical treatment for smoke inhalation.

-The downstairs resident, Marcus Cole, had also exited the building and was inside an ambulance.
-Deputies interviewed Cole, and he admitted to intentionally setting his bedroom on fire by lighting a Kleenex, placing the burning Kleenex inside a paper bag, and throwing the fire on his mattress.
+Cole, who lives downstairs, was in an ambulance.
+Sheriff's officials said he admitted to intentionally setting his bedroom on fire by lighting a Kleenex, placing the burning Kleenex inside a paper bag and throwing the fire on his mattress.

-Cole stated he knew the upstairs tenants were home, but he exited his residence without alerting them or calling 911.
+Cole said he knew the upstairs tenants were home, but he left without alerting them or calling 911, sheriff's officials said.

+The property manager told FOX6 Cole passed a background check and moved into the unit in early February.
+Sheriff's officials said he moved to the area from Texas.

+After the fire, Cole was arrested for second-degree recklessly endangering safety and arson.

 SIGN UP TODAY: Get daily headlines, breaking news emails from FOX6 News